 We all know how hard it can be to help a friend who is struggling.
 It’s not that we don’t want to help or aren’t willing to do the work or give our time; in some situations, it’s just difficult to know the best way to lend a hand.

 In her beautiful book A Manual for Heartache, memoirist Cathy Rentzenbrink explains that many people approached her after the publication of her first memoir with exactly this question: how do I help a friend in need?

-People did not want to bring up even more bad feelings for their friends struggling with grief, for example.
-And some preferred to avoid speaking about tough topics altogether.
+People did not want to bring up even more bad feelings for their friends struggling with grief.
+Some preferred to avoid speaking about tough topics altogether.

 We’ve established it’s important that we help our struggling friends.
 But also, that we don’t always know how to help.
 And maybe our hesitation makes sense:

 Our first instinct when a friend is in need, may be to reassure them everything’s ok, or to give them advice.